i2y/connecpy/README.md

 masochistic.

 Install the compiler (e.g. `pip install protoc-gen-connect-python`), and it can be referenced as `protoc-gen-connect-python`.
+Alternatively, download a precompiled binary from the [releases](https://github.com/connectrpc/connect-python/releases).

 A reasonable `buf.gen.yaml`: